canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/python-packaging.rst

 Things in ``debian/control`` that are specific for a Python package:

-- Section of module packages should be ``python``, of the documentation package — ``doc``.
+- The section of module packages should be ``python``, and ``doc`` for the documentation package.
 For an application, a single binary package will be enough.
 - We should add build dependencies on ``python-all (>= 2.6.6-3~)`` and ``python3-all (>= 3.1.2-7~)`` to make sure Python helpers are available (see the next section for details).
 - It’s recommended to add ``X-Python-Version`` and ``X-Python3-Version`` fields — see “`Specifying Supported Versions`_” section of the Policy for details.
 For example:
   ::